 What do I do if no lights are on at all?

-If your router appears completely dark, first check that it’s properly plugged into a power outlet and the power switch (if present) is turned on.
-If the issue persists, you may need to contact TP-Link support for further assistance, as this could indicate a hardware failure.
+If your router appears completely dark, first check that it’s plugged into a working outlet and the power switch (if present) is on.
+Try a different outlet and power adapter if available.
+If the issue persists, contact TP‑Link support as this may indicate a hardware failure.

 Why is my internet light red?